 The magic of contact page optimization

-Given its potential for not only generating leads but also acting as a potent trust signal and delighting customers, the contact page should be in your top 5 list of conversion points to fix.
+Given its potential for generating leads acting as a potent trust signal, and delighting customers, the contact page should be in your top five list of conversion points to fix.

 They tightened up the contact page and added a short-list contact form in the sidebar of the content.
 The result was impressive.
 Without any real change in the amount of traffic, the goal completions climbed to 175.

 Imaginary Landscape relies on its contact form to generate new leads for the company.
 The original form on the Contact Us page contained a total of 21 fields and checkboxes.
 Clearly, the company wanted to gather as much information as possible on leads.

 The downside is the data-heavy form was seeing a conversion rate of just above 5%.

 The company revamped its contact page, trimming it down to four fields to minimize the load on the visitor:

 What we’ve consistently seen with contact pages is that less is more.

 When you look at forms like the first one above, with all the extra information, many of those fields are extraneous.
 They provide little value in terms of qualifying a lead.

 When you trim it down to just the information that’s important, conversions go up.
 In this case, they rose from 5.4% to 11.9%—an increase of 120%.